fanypilar/fpilarova_masters/README.md

 # Information about the output files created by the program:

 ## Files in folder "CAAStools_files":
-- folder "fasta_files" containing fasta files each with all selected ortholog sequences (of both short and long-living organisms); will be used for MSA
+- folder "fasta_files" contains fasta files each with all selected ortholog sequences (of both short and long-living organisms); will be used for MSA
-- folder "MSA_results" containing MSA outputs; these are needed as input files in CAASTools Discovery analysis
+- folder "MSA_results" contains MSA outputs; these are needed as input files in CAAStools Discovery analysis
-- file "config.txt" with organisms traits info; needed as an input in CAASTools Discovery analysis
+- file "config.txt" with organisms traits info; needed as an input in CAAStools Discovery analysis

 ## Files in folder "results":
 - "anage_animaltraits_data_merge.csv" contains all data from AnAge and AnimalTraits merged